pajmd/tips/git/cheatsheet.md

 fatal: Not a valid object name: 'master'.

 > touch file # necessary to commit in master and the create the branch
+#
+# file should actually be just a README.md for instance
+# Only one file is enough (no need for f1)
+#
 > git branch dev
 fatal: Not a valid object name: 'master'.
 > git add .